iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 1 reviews"/>
 </p>

+> Doesn't work anymore.
+Says it hasn't checked for exposure in over 4 months, despite that option being always enabled and my Bluetooth being always on.<br> :date: __2021-06-20 14:05:45__

 > Glad our great state is so great at throwing away our hard earned money.
 Please explain how the developers name is "State of Michigan".
 The State of Michigan is not just a person or a government.<br> :date: __2021-06-07 22:32:19__

 > MADE FOR POPULATION CONTROL<br> :date: __2021-06-06 19:07:04__